-With Robust Molecular Tumor Registry "MrT," The Stars Align
+With Robust Molecular Tumor Registry, The Stars Align

-Wrestling with “next generation sequencing," this Mr. T is helping Duke oncologists utilize a Molecular Tumor Board to deliver patient centered precision cancer medicine
+Wrestling with “next generation sequencing," a new Molecular Registry of Tumors (MRT) is helping Duke oncologists utilize a Molecular Tumor Board to deliver patient centered precision cancer medicine

 targeted therapies block the growth and spread of cancer by interfering with specific molecular targets on those tumors that are involved in the growth, progression and spread of cancer.Some of the newest and most exciting cancer drugs target tumors that have a specific genetic mutation or characteristic.
 These